- Who should apply to the SCM program?

 Is the SCM program offered as a distance learning program?

-No. MIT's ten-month SCM master’s degree is a campus-based, full-time, weekday program.
+No. MIT's ten-month master's in supply chain management degree is a campus-based, full-time, weekday program.
 There are no immediate plans to offer this degree via the Internet, part-time, or as an executive degree program.
 Some projects, however, involve Internet-based collaboration with international colleagues.
-MIT CTL does offer one-week executive courses on logistics and supply chain management every year.
+MIT CTL does offer one-week executive courses on logistics and supply chain management twice a year in January and June.

 How much does the SCM program cost?